janverschelde/PHCpack/src/doc/source/options.rst

 Through the options ``-s``, ``-r``, ``-p``, and ``-v``, the user can go through the stages separately.
+See the documentation for ``phc -v`` for a description of the quality indicators for the numerically computed solutions.

 New since version 2.4.02 are the options ``-b2`` and ``-b4`` to run the blackbox solver respectively in :index:`double double`